UT’s Dirty Little Secret

 The University of Texas is involved in the one of the largest oil and gas operations in America.
 UT doesn't require companies who lease its land to use available technology to cut methane pollution.
 So we're calling on UT Chancellor Milliken to require these companies to cut their pollution in half within 5 years.

 UT must help solve global warming, not make it worse

 We must change our dirty energy habits to combat the threat of global warming and ultimately move to 100% clean energy.
 The UT community understands this principle and prides itself on leading the way towards the clean, sustainable energy future we need.

 But when it comes to controlling pollution that contributes to climate change from fracking operations on its own land, UT’s approach is stuck in the past.

 The Santa Rita Oil Rig located on the UT Austin main campus via Flickr 2.0

 UT’s oil and gas operations release potent greenhouse gases

 At the more than 9000 wells drilled on land owned by UT, methane comes to the surface with recovered oil and leaks into the atmosphere.
 Invisible and odorless, methane is an incredibly powerful greenhouse gas — more than 80 times more powerful at trapping heat than carbon dioxide.
 Scientists claim that 25% of the global warming we’re experiencing today is due to methane.

-Environment Texas analysis shows that the equivalent of up to 11.7 million metric tons of carbon dioxide leaks from UT land every year in the form of methane.
-That’s the same climate impact as about 2.5 million cars or 3.4 coal-fired power plants.
+Environment Texas analysis shows that the equivalent of 11.7 million metric tons of carbon dioxide leaked from UT land over a six year period in the form of methane.
+That’s the same climate impact as about 2.5 million cars.

 UT should be leader in sustainability